 CYBERSECURITY RISK.
 Cybersecurity refers to the combination of technologies, processes and procedures established to protect information technology systems and data from unauthorized access, attack or damage.
 The Fund and its affiliates and third-party service providers are subject to cybersecurity risks.
 Cybersecurity risks have significantly increased in recent years and the Fund could suffer such losses in the future.
 The Fund's and its affiliates' and third-party service providers' computer systems, software and networks may be vulnerable to unauthorized access, computer viruses or other malicious code and other events that could have a security impact.
 In addition, the Fund and the Investment Manager have limited ability to prevent or mitigate cybersecurity incidents affecting third-party service providers.
 If one or more of such events occur, this potentially could jeopardize confidential and other information, including nonpublic personal information and sensitive business data, processed and stored in, and transmitted through, computer systems and networks, or otherwise cause interruptions or malfunctions in the Fund's operations or the operations of their respective affiliates and third-party service providers.
 This could result in significant losses, reputational damage, litigation, regulatory fines or penalties, or otherwise adversely affect the Fund's business, financial condition or results of operations.
 Privacy and information security laws and regulation changes, and compliance with those changes, may result in cost increases due to system changes and the development of new administrative processes.
 In addition, the Fund may be required to expend significant additional resources to modify the Fund's protective measures and to investigate and remediate vulnerabilities or other exposures arising from operational and security risks.
+There can be no assurance that the Fund, the Underlying Funds or their service providers will not suffer losses relating to cybersecurity breaches in the future.
+Despite reasonable precautions, the risk remains that such incidents could occur, and that such incidents could cause damage to individual investors due to the risk of exposing confidential personal data about investors to unintended parties.

 DISTRIBUTION POLICY.
 The Fund's distribution policy is to make quarterly distributions of substantially all of its net investment income.
 Distributions cannot be assured, and the amount of each distribution is likely to vary.
 Distributions will be paid at least annually in amounts representing substantially all of the net investment income not previously distributed in a quarterly distribution and net capital gains, if any, earned each year.
-All or a portion of a distribution may consist of a return of capital (i.e., from your original investment) for Federal income tax purposes and not net investment income.
+All or a portion of a distribution may consist of a return of capital (i.e., from your original investment) for Federal income tax purposes instead of net investment income.
 Shareholders should not assume that the source of a distribution from the Fund is net investment income.
 Shareholders should note that a return of capital will reduce the tax basis of their shares and potentially increase the taxable gain, if any, upon disposition of their shares, even if the shares are sold at a loss.